 2005 – today

 Introduced in 2005, the brand emblem represents a step forward in design, capturing a sense of lightness and delicacy reminiscent of a cloud.
 This updated symbol features a lady with flowing hair, symbolizing the dreams and fantasies inspired by Godiva chocolate.
-Her hair, flowing into airy waves, represents boundless dreams that float freely, similar to the delightful taste of the chocolate that invites one into a world of fantasy and pleasure.
+Her hair, flowing into airy waves, represents boundless dreams that float freely, much like the delightful taste of chocolate that invites one into a world of fantasy and pleasure.

 The emblem’s horse has been redesigned to show more dynamism and energy.
 It emphasizes progress and pursuing goals and encourages consumers to chase their dreams without fear.